-Based on present engineering cost estimates and on development plans, in the opinion of the District's Engineer, following the issuance of the Bonds, the remaining \$45,505,000 principal amount of authorized but unissued unlimited tax bonds for the Utility System will be sufficient to fully finance such facilities to serve the remaining undeveloped but developable land within the District.
+Based on present engineering cost estimates and on development plans, in the opinion of the District's Engineer, following the issuance of the Bonds, the remaining \$38,790,000 principal amount of authorized but unissued unlimited tax bonds for the Utility System will be sufficient to fully finance such facilities to serve the remaining undeveloped but developable land within the District.

-Based on present engineering cost estimates and on development plans, in the opinion of Jones & Carter, Inc., the District's Engineer, the remaining \$77,610,000 principal amount of authorized but unissued unlimited tax bonds for the Road System will be sufficient to fully finance such facilities to serve the remaining undeveloped but developable land within the District.
+Based on present engineering cost estimates and on development plans, in the opinion of the District's Engineer, the remaining \$63,040,000 principal amount of authorized but unissued unlimited tax bonds for the Road System will be sufficient to fully finance such facilities to serve the remaining undeveloped but developable land within the District.

-Following the issuance of the Bonds, the District will still owe the Developer approximately \$13,800,000 for the reimbursable expenditures advanced to develop land, including Utility System and Road System improvements within the District on behalf of the District.
+Following the issuance of the Bonds, the District will still owe the Developer approximately \$5,420,000 for reimbursable expenditures advanced to develop land, including Utility System and Road System improvements, within the District on behalf of the District.
 See "THE UTILITY SYSTEM," "THE ROAD SYSTEM," and "DEVELOPMENT WITHIN THE DISTRICT."